-What is the general health of the individual with HIV?
+What Is the General Health of the Individual With HIV?

-This makes sense that if someone infected with HIV also has pneumonia or cancer, or some other disease that could be a result of a weakening immune disease, then the life insurance company may not offer an insurance policy.
+This makes sense that if someone infected with HIV also has pneumonia cancer, or some other disease that could be a result of a weakening immune disease, then the life insurance company may not offer an insurance policy.
 Another illness related to HIV that concerns life insurance companies is Hepatitis B and C.

-What if you Already Have Life Insurance
+What if You Already Have Life Insurance

-If you happen to be one of the lucky ones that already had a life insurance policy prior to being diagnosed with HIV, then by all means do the best you can to continue to pay premiums and keep your life insurance policy in force.
+If you happen to be one of the lucky ones who already had a life insurance policy prior to being diagnosed with HIV, then by all means do the best you can to continue to pay premiums and keep your life insurance policy in force.

-Why Buy Life Insurance if you have AIDS
+Why Buy Life Insurance if You Have AIDS

 For an individual with AIDS who is confronted with the reality of death, buying or having life insurance can serve at least 2 purposes: